 Under the CBB's rules governing maximum single exposure, banks incorporated in Bahrain are required to obtain the regulator's approval for any planned exposure to a single counterparty or group of connected counterparties that exceed 15% of the regulatory capital base.

-The following exposures were risk weighted at 800% in arriving at credit risk weighted assets:
+Exposures exceeding large exposure limits including exposures to controllers of US\$ 7,147 thousand were risk weighted at 800% in arriving at the consolidated credit risk weighted assets as of 30 June 2020.